bparanj/crystal/programming/iac/docs/provisioner/create-pem-file.md

 - **Encryption in Transit**: Ensure the download link uses HTTPS to protect the file during transit.
 - **Access Control**: Strictly control who can generate and access the download links.
 - **Audit Logs**: Maintain logs of when and by whom the PEM files are accessed.
-- **PEM File Handling**: Advise customers on securely handling the PEM file upon download, including setting appropriate file permissions and storing it securely on their system.
+- **PEM File Handling**: Advise customers on securely handling the PEM file upon download,  setting appropriate file permissions and storing it securely on their system.

 By following these steps, you can securely automate the distribution of PEM files to customers, ensuring that sensitive information is handled and transferred securely throughout the process.

 ## Upload Generated PEM File

 To modify the Ansible playbook to upload the generated PEM file to S3, you'll need to use the `aws_s3` module from the `amazon.aws` collection.
-This module allows you to manage objects in S3, including uploading files.
+This module allows you to manage objects in S3,  uploading files.
 Here's how you could extend the playbook to include the upload step:

 ### Step 0: Prerequisites